preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/user-management-bp/authentication-screens-users-bp/index.rst

 Authentication screens
 =============================================

 Using this option you can create authentication screens to be used for Omnia users in this business profile.
-This option is available in Omnia 7.5 and later.

 These are the settings available: